joelyoshiya/Payway-User-Points-API/README.md

 - NodeJS
 - node-fetch (`npm install node-fetch`) (see package.json)
-- `"type": "module"` added to package.json
+- `"type": "module"` added to package.json (webService treated as a module as part of a larger service)